- The Heart of Texas Foundation

 - The State of Texas Governor, Legislators, and Representatives

-The Heart of Texas Foundation, founded in December 2009, exists completely independently from Scarborough College at SWBTS, the school that provides the Bachelor of Science in Biblical Studies to men and women who serve as Field Ministers.
-We existed before the school at Darrington began.
-We exist completely independently of TDCJ and work with the highest regard for them.
+The Heart of Texas Foundation, founded in December 2009, exists completely independently of TDCJ and work with the highest regard for them.
 We exist completely independently of any federal or state entity and receive no tax dollars of any kind.
 We operate with the highest regard for the law which provides accommodation and protection in order that we may exist to provide services to those within the state prison system.
 The Heart of Texas Foundation is: a.) overseen by a board of directors, b.) privately funded, c.) run daily by a Chief Executive Officer, and d.) produces regular third-party financial reviews and audits which are committed to the highest level of integrity.

 The Heart of Texas Foundation actively provides, as a no-cost service provider to TDCJ, the entire Texas Field Ministers Program and its ongoing development, integrity, and funding.

-The Scarborough College – Darrington Prison Extension held its first class in 2011.
+The Field Ministers Training Center at Darrington began in 2011.
 One class of 33-36 students has graduated every year in May since 2015.
-As of 2019, 169 men with long prison sentences have completed their full coursework while at the Darrington Unit and received the Bachelor of Science in Biblical Studies—a dually accredited degree from the Southern Association of Colleges and Schools (SACS) and the Association of Theological Schools (ATS) accrediting bodies.
-Southwestern maintains the highest standards of accreditation, is privately funded, overseen by a trustee board, and led daily by its appointed President and hired executive staff.
-SWBTS employs the director of the Scarborough College – Darrington Prison Extension and all faculty (full and adjunct) who teach the classes offered at Darrington—all completely funded by The Heart of Texas Foundation.
+As of 2019, 183 men with long prison sentences have completed their full coursework while at the Darrington Unit and received the Bachelor of Arts in Biblical Studies—a dually accredited degree from the Southern Association of Colleges and Schools (SACS) and the Association of Theological Schools (ATS) accrediting bodies.
+The Field Ministers Training Center at Darrington maintains the highest standards of accreditation, is privately funded, overseen by The Heart of Texas Foundation, and led daily by its appointed Director and Deputy Director—all completely funded by The Heart of Texas Foundation.

 Texas Department of